-The rule of tuxedo formality is the fewer the buttons on the closure, the more formal it looks.
-In super formal tailcoats; the jacket does not even close!
+The rule of tuxedo formality is a rather simple one: the fewer the buttons on the closure, the more formal it looks.
+In super formal tailcoats, the jacket does not even close!
 Usually, tailcoats have some buttons but none are functional.

 Most dinner jackets and tuxedos are single-button jackets.
-Apparently, single-button jackets are considered the peak of formal attire in menswear.
+In most cases, single-button jackets are considered the peak of formal attire in menswear.

 Two-button jackets are more flexible and casual.
 They can be worn dressed up or dressed down.
-You can wear a two-button jacket to a cocktail party, semi-formal events or black tie optional weddings.
-You can find up to date tuxedos with two-button closures but they’re not usually used in high formal events.
+You can wear a two-button jacket to a cocktail party, semi-formal events, or black-tie optional weddings.
+You can find up-to-date tuxedos with two-button closures but they’re not usually used in highly formal events.

-Three-button jackets are the original design of the tuxedo in the early 1900s but you can rarely see three buttons on a tuxedo these days – they are too casual.
-However, the double-breasted jacket has 4-buttons (although not all buttons are functional) and is considered more formal than the two-button jacket.
+Three-button jackets are the original design of the tuxedo in the early 1900s, but you rarely see three buttons on a tuxedo these days.
+They are normally considered to be too casual.
+However, the double-breasted jacket has four buttons (although not all buttons are functional) and is considered more formal than the two-button jacket.

-Now you know what these buttons are for, you can forget about it really.
-The important thing is to choose a jacket that compliments your body type.
+The important thing is to choose a jacket that complements your body type.
 If you are attending a very formal event, you might as well choose the single-button jacket.
-Nonetheless, even if you choose the 2 or 3 buttons jacket, no one will publicly shame you for deciding to go with these style choices.
+Nevertheless, even if you choose the two- or three-button jacket, no one will publicly shame you for deciding to go with these style choices.

 Tuxedo Shirt Styles